-Along with the trend of remote employment, the difficulty of work from home employees is increasing to create a balance between their personal and professional life.
+Along with the trend of remote employment, the difficulty of working from home employees is increasing to create a balance between their personal and professional life.

-Employers must adopt inclusive strategies to foster higher employee engagement and reduce cybersecurity risks.
+Employers must adopt inclusive strategies to foster employee engagement and reduce cybersecurity risks.

 Let’s dive in-

 1. To Stay Connected

 Working from home means that you have no immediate colleagues or supervisors.
 This can mean staying connected with your professional network and keeping up-to-date with industry trends and events is more challenging.

 Even if you connect via social media, not having colleagues to collaborate with on projects can leave you isolated, affecting your motivation and drive.

 In addition, without an office environment, it may be easy to miss out on opportunities available in a typical work environment (for example, networking opportunities).

 So, it’s essential to stay alert for those working from home.

 It might be challenging to maintain healthy boundaries when you work from home.
 You may feel like you’re always working, leading to burnout.
 It’s essential to set clear boundaries between your work and personal life.